-For creatives it brings a party trick; the entire screen is detachable, so it can be used with the Surface Pen for artwork, note-taking, annotating and much more.
+The Surface Book 2 is a little different than a traditional clamshell because it has a party trick for creatives; the entire screen is detachable, so it can be used with the Surface Pen for artwork, note-taking, annotating and much more.
 In a sense, it takes the concept of a convertible laptop as far as it can go.
+We’ll discuss price in more detail shortly, but one thing the Surface Book 2 isn’t is cheap.
+It has premium pricing to reflect its high-end specs.

 In a sense, the cheaper Surface Laptop has freed Surface Book 2 from having to be Microsoft’s premium laptop offering.
 Because Surface Book 2 is so much more than a mere laptop; it is designed as a do-anything machine with both ultimate versatility and swashbuckling power.